Catchco1/catchco1.github.io/src/content/work/strikeHeatmap.md

 ### Mapping

 I was new to using shapefiles, so this was a fun learning experience.
 I was unaware that the US Census Bureau creates standard shapefiles for the public to use.
 I hope to use make some political maps in the future using the congressional district maps they provide.
 I was struggling to get the map to display how I wanted, but then I came across the [pygris](https://walker-data.com/pygris/) project.
 According to the website, "the goal of the package is to make it simple to access US Census geographic data."
 I was thankful for finding a package that helped automate some of the tedious mapping and sizing issues I had.
+I highly recommend it for those who are new to mapping in Python and need US maps.

+### Drawing the Maps

+Unfortunately, I will probably be refactoring sometime soon.
+The first walkthrough I found on how to make choropleth maps suggested using `matplotlib`.
+I have recently discovered that `plotly` is probably the better choice for this, but alas, here we are.